-Diploma of Engineering Technologies (Mechatronics)
+Diploma of Engineering - Technical (Mechatronics)

 Overview

-Unlock your potential with a Diploma of Engineering Technology (Mechatronics).
+Unlock your potential with a Diploma of Engineering - Technical (Mechatronics).
 Learn to innovate, design, and prototype using cutting-edge technology.
 Our hands-on workshops will immerse you in the latest advancements in robotics, mechanics, automation, and computer-aided design.
 Upon graduation, you’ll be fully equipped to excel in roles such as engineering technician, CAD drafter, and beyond.

 This is a nationally approved vocational course that is recognised throughout Australia.